wenext-limited/pr-agent/docs/docs/tools/compliance.md

       </tr>
       <tr>
         <td><b>enable_compliance_labels_security</b></td>
-        <td>If set to true, the tool will add security-related labels to the PR.
+        <td>If set to true, the tool will add a `Possible security concern` label to the PR when security-related concerns are detected.
 Default is true.</td>
       </tr>
     </table>